-A study published in The Journal of Headache and Pain as well as a German study both show a correlation between a change in ambient temperature (particularly cold weather) and migraines.
-So if you notice you get more headaches or migraines, or they get worse, the cold weather might be the cause.
+A study published in The Journal of Headache and Pain as well as a German study both show a correlation between a change in ambient temperature (particularly cold weather) and migraine.
+So if you notice you get more headaches or migraine attacks, or they get worse, the cold weather might be the cause.

 Cold Weather Migraine Remedies

-Some simple remedies for winter migraines or headaches include wearing migraine and light sensitivity lenses, staying warm, getting proper sleep, getting enough vitamin D, maintaining proper humidity, being hydrated, and avoiding foods containing MSG.
+Some simple remedies for winter migraine attacks or headaches include staying warm, getting proper sleep, exercise, getting enough vitamin D, maintaining proper humidity, adequate hydration, and avoiding foods containing MSG.

 We’ll dive into each of these in more detail below.

-Stay Warm – This may seem like common sense, but many people do not dress appropriately for the cold.
-The stress on your body from being too cold can trigger cold weather migraines, but even just cold air on your face and head is enough to trigger a headache.
+This may seem like common sense, but many people do not dress appropriately for the cold.
+The stress on your body from being too cold can trigger cold weather migraine attacks, but even just cold air on your face and head is enough to trigger a headache.
 Wear a hat and scarf, especially if the temperatures dip below freezing.
 Protect your face and head from the cold and wind.

-Sleep – The time change, shorter days, and typically overcast skies of winter can really upset your sleep patterns.
+The time change, shorter days, and typically overcast skies of winter can really upset your sleep patterns.
 Try to get on a fairly regular sleep schedule and make sure you are getting not only enough sleep, but good quality sleep too.
-A recent study shows that sleep may help stop a migraine, but it also suggests that regular, good quality sleep can also help ward them off.
+A recent study shows that sleep may help stop a migraine attack, but it also suggests that regular, good quality sleep can also help ward them off.

-Medicate Wisely – If you are using medication to treat your migraines, do so carefully.
+If you are using medication to treat migraine, do so carefully.
 Overmedicating with prescription or over the counter drugs, especially ibuprofen, can cause rebound headaches.
 These medication-overuse headaches can be worse than the original pain you were fighting.
 The real trouble is, you get a worse headache and take more medication which only exacerbates the problem.

-Avoid Drafts – Sitting in drafty areas may encourage cold weather migraines for some people, especially if cold air continuously hits your face.
-One study showed a link between cold weather and wind (drafts) and migraines exclusively in female subjects.
+Sitting in drafty areas may encourage cold weather migraine attacks for some people, especially if cold air continuously hits your face.
+One study showed a link between cold weather and wind (drafts) and migraine exclusively in female subjects.
 Use guards on your windows and doors, and make sure your home is properly insulated.
 Do what you can to keep the temperature in your home consistent with no drafts.

-Eat – Skipping meals may bring on migraines for many, so just don’t do it.
+Skipping meals may bring on migraine attacks for many, so just don’t do it.
 One study showed that skipping meals is a strong migraine trigger, almost on the same level as stress.
 Carry healthy snacks with you for those times that you can’t get away to eat.
 Try to keep your meals on regular intervals.
 Your body will thank you.

-Get Vitamin D – A study conducted at the Cincinnati Children’s Hospital Headache Centre showed that more than 40 percent of the subjects who had chronic migraines were deficient in Vitamin D. Fish and eggs are rich in the vitamin, or you can spend a little time outside if it isn’t too cold.
+A study conducted at the Cincinnati Children’s Hospital Headache Centre showed that more than 40 percent of the subjects with chronic migraine were deficient in Vitamin D. Fish and eggs are rich in the vitamin, or you can spend a little time outside if it isn’t too cold.
 There are also supplements available so you may choose that route.

-Move – Exercise can help prevent migraines as well as stave off depression.
+Exercise can help prevent migraine attacks as well as stave off depression.
 A study published in The Journal of Sports Medicine and Physical Fitness details the benefits that migraineurs can gain from regular exercise.
 The good news is, you don’t really have to do that much to reap the benefits.
 Take a walk, ride your bike, or do a simple home exercise routine three or four times a week.
-If you’re prone to cold weather migraines you might want to keep your workouts confined to indoors while the temps are low.
+If you’re prone to cold weather migraine attacks you might want to keep your workouts confined to indoors while the temps are low.

-Avoid MSG – It is such a treat to curl up with a nice, steaming bowl of soup or a hearty stew on a cold winter’s day – and it is a great way to stay warm.
+It is such a treat to curl up with a nice, steaming bowl of soup or a hearty stew on a cold winter’s day – and it is a great way to stay warm.
 However, if you are getting canned or prepared soups, read the labels.
 These products tend to be full of sodium and MSG.
-While the research is inconclusive regarding the role that they play in migraines, many people believe they are serious migraine triggers.
+While the research is inconclusive regarding the role that they play in migraine, many people believe they are serious migraine triggers.

 Bigal, M. E., & Hargreaves, R. J. (2013).
 Why Does Sleep Stop Migraine?
 Current Pain and Headache Reports, 17(10). https://doi.org/10.1007/s11916-013-0369-0